51 Confusing Illusional Photos That You'll Have To Look At Twice To Understand

 The Impact of Social Media on Perception

 The rise of social media has fundamentally changed how we perceive and interpret images.
-A study from the University of Pennsylvania found that the rapid consumption of visual content on platforms like Instagram and Snapchat can lead to a 'diminished returns' effect, where users become desensitized to images over time.
+A study from the University of Pennsylvania found that the rapid consumption of visual content on platforms like Instagram and Snapchat can lead to a "diminished returns" effect, where users become desensitized to images over time.

 This desensitization can lead to shallow interpretations of complex visuals, as individuals may rush to conclusions without fully analyzing the content.
-To combat this, experts suggest practicing mindfulness when engaging with visual content online, allowing for deeper reflection and understanding before forming opinions or sharing images.

 19. "Getting a real handful"